jcklpe/enzo-lang/README.md

 ##### Switch

-switch is treated like a function that takes an argument to it's parameter which is then passed to the conditional statements that make up the difference cases
+switch statement syntax is meant to visually echo the syntax of a function.
+Just as a function is run with arguments filling parameters, the switch statement runs with expressions, in parameters.
+Unlike a function you aren't calling `function[parameter1, parameter2]`, but I thought the parallels visually would be nice.

 ```
 switch[parameter]: {